 The tradition continues!
 From near and far, a group of hearty skiers gathered for the 5th annual Yurtika.
 The destination for this year was the Coyote Yurts, and like the past couple years, deep powder was on the menu.
 Fun times and awesome skiing – doesn’t get much better!

-At the start of every winter season we celebrate the coming of winter with a BIG fire.
-We honor the change of the season and the coming days of arcing down mountains on skis.
+At the start of every winter season, we celebrate the coming of winter with a BIG fire.
+Unlike people who love spending their time inside their rooms in the warmth of their furnaces operating constantly with an abundant amount of propane (which can be sourced from kellypropane.com), we prefer to honor the change of the season and the coming days of arcing down mountains on skis by a bonfire.
 We honor the Norse God Ullr, known as a great skier who would leave trails of stars behind his skis and drink to his health with hopes he will smile upon us.
 This year we had the annual Ullr fire up at the Boulder Yurts, where we had a giant pile of slash from recent woodcuts.
 Friends, family and guides came to celebrate the new snow and the joy of the coming ski season.
 Considering this fire was going to one of the biggest we’ve had so far, and we knew small children and families would be attending, we made sure to get as much information on fire safety and the different extinguishers we’d be able to use to douse the flames.
 Fire safety is still imperative in the snow!

 And an early season it has become.
 On November 1st, we were riding bikes in the spitting snow and by the 4th, we were floating down fields of powder on skis.
 The recent storm dropped snow to the valley bottoms but favored the upper elevations in the Smoky and Boulder Mountains with over 20″.
 This storm snow has settled significantly this week, hopefully creating a good base for our next storm predicted to drop 5-10″ in the next 48hrs.